outdreamer/build-a-cure/docs/specific_problem_analysis/govt/govt.md

 to do: organize into docs

-- applying a concept to a neural network to identify more error types:
+- applying a concept to a neural network to identify more error types & optimized network structure:

   - applying the concept of 'false':
     - allows calculations of combinations, with other existing concepts like: